We pull off a lot of incredible feats with a relatively small staff of very talented people, including:

 - Stephanie Sikorski, our VP of Marketing, started as a Marketing Manager and has transformed branding and messaging platforms that define NACS to those we serve, as well as reimaging and relaunching the NACS Foundation and its five signature programs.

-- John Eichberger, our Executive Director of The Fuels Institute, began as a staff lobbyist and is now a trusted expert in the rapidly accelerating future of mobility.
+- John Eichberger, our Executive Director of the Transportation Energy Institute, began as a staff lobbyist and is now a trusted expert in the rapidly accelerating future of mobility.

 - Gray Taylor, our Executive Director of Conexxus, started as Vice President of Research, left the organization in 2010 to return several years later as NACS’s Payment Consultant, eventually assuming his current role at Conexxus where he has transformed the standards body into a world-class technology and payments advisory organization.